luije87/documentation/application_consortia.rst

 Sharing Job Postings
 ####################

-Job postings can also be shared with a whole consortium in the same way that jobs can be posted to many schools.
-To post a job to a whole consortium, the employer must choose each school they'd like to share with.
+Job postings can always be posted to individual members of a consortium in the same way that jobs can be posted to many schools.
+In addition, consortium members can be configured to have automatic distribution or automatic approval on a per-member basis.

-.. note:: Simpler consortium job sharing is in progress.
+**Automatic Distribution**: Members with this option will automatically have any postings they approve shared with the rest of their consortium.

+**Automatic Approval of Distributions**: Members with this option on will automatically approve any postings shared to them from their consortium.